rjanish/massivesurvey/README.md

-This package contains software used in the MASSIVE project.
-Binaries that use this package to execute particular calculations are not included here, but rather are stored with the MASSIVE data, notes, and results.
+This package contains software used in the MASSIVE survey.

+Scripts that execute particular calculations are found in bin/.
+General, non-executable MASSIVE code is found in lib/.